Byron1z/managing-ad-B1z/README.md

 <p>
   Get logged into DC-1,

- Pick a random user account we created previously – User: bodi-voba
+ Pick a random user account we created previously

+ – User: "bodi-voba"

 Account Lockout Policy is not set in Active Directory.